trustgrid/docs/content/en/release-notes/cloud/may-2023/index.md

 These improvement include:
 * More consistency in the names of fields between the add/edit prompt and the table listings.
 * The addition of links to [automatically test connectivity of a TCP service]({{<ref "/docs/nodes/services#test-connectivity">}}) and [sniff traffic for a connector listening port]({{<ref "/docs/nodes/connectors#sniff-traffic">}})
+* Removal of the Services Health Check feature.
+This attribute has been removed from the Add Service prompt and the Services table.
+Any service that previously had this set to `Enabled` will continue performing this health check until the service is updated.
+A future node release will stop performing the health check even if the service is still set to `Enabled`.

 ## Flow Log Advanced Search
 With this release you can now set the source or destination node to `local` for an Advanced Flow Log Search.
 This will cover flows that do not traverse the data plane, such as traffic that is forwarded between interfaces.